solliancenet/azure-synapse-analytics-workshop-300-2-day/artifacts/environment-setup/automation/README.md

 ## Path #2 (Cloud Shell)

-> **Important**: Due to the amount of time required to run the environment setup scripts, you will very likely time out on the Cloud Shell before the script completes.
+> **NOT RECOMMENDED**: Due to the amount of time required to run the environment setup scripts, you will very likely time out on the Cloud Shell before the script completes.

 ### Task 1: Download artifacts